 The largest, elevated, presents a group of insurgents fighting, while the smallest shows rebels into a maintenance hole.
 It is a reminder of the use of Warsaw’s sewer system by the insurgents during the uprising.

-Opposite the monument, at the intersection of Długa and Miodowa streets, one can see a plaque placed on two utility holes that have indeed been used.
+Opposite the monument, at the intersection of Długa and Miodowa streets, a plaque was placed on two utility holes that have indeed been used.

 Our visit was over.
 We thanked our guide and headed as promised to discover the restaurants in Market Square. 😃